 Sailors’ pensions are managed by the Seafarer’s Pension Fund.

 The Seafarer’s Pensions Act was the first earnings-related pension act to come into force in 1956.
 Its benefits and their funding differ slightly from those in the other earnings-related pension acts.
 The number insured sailors has decreased steadily over the last few years.
-According to latest statistic, roughly 6,000 sailors were insured under the Seafarer’s Pensions Act.

 The pension contribution of sailors used to be split evenly between the employer and the wage earner.
 As of the beginning of 2016, the wage earner’s share is the same size as that of other wage earners.
 The employer pays the rest.
 As a result of the reform the disability pensions granted by the employer to its employees may affect the size of the employer’s pension insurance contribution.